 The aim of stimulating the ovaries is to collect a number of eggs and generate a group of embryos through IVF with or without ICSI.
 It is usual for these embryos to be of mixed quality.
 The purpose of embryo culture is to help the embryologist select the most suitable embryo for transfer – the one we think has the highest chance of implantation.
 Find out more about Embryo Culture.

-In addition to these treatments, we offer other services such as Frozen Embryo Transfer, Blastocyst Transfer, Assisted Hatching, Endometrial Scratch and a great chance of assessing which embryos have the greatest potential for development using Eeva.
+In addition to these treatments, we offer other services such as Frozen Embryo Transfer, Blastocyst Transfer, Assisted Hatching and Endometrial Scratch.